2022 Fourth Quarter & Where Scrap Prices Are Heading

 Going into the fourth quarter, we’ll see a lot of questions, primarily until the midterm elections are sorted out.
 On top of that, everyone continues to talk about recession, recession, recession, and that will lead to a massive decline in the confidence of the markets.
 Metals are going to follow the confidence of the market.
 If many people don’t think that enormous growth will happen, we will not see reasonable prices going into 2023.

 Traditionally, the fourth quarter is one of the slower quarters, especially in December.
-When companies take profits off the books and executives start to pull back on their plans going into the holidays, we generally see the markets having a pullback.
-This year we expect nothing different; if anything, we expect it to be a little harsher than it usually would be.
-With the prices at a relatively strong level right now, we expect to see a further decrease going into 2023.
+When companies take profits off the books, and executives start to pull back on their plans going into the holidays, we generally see the markets having a pullback.
+This year, we expect nothing different; if anything, we expect it to be a little harsher than it usually would be.
+With the prices at a relatively strong level right now, we hope to see a further decrease going into 2023.

 Non-Ferrous News for Scrap Prices

-As much as we like to be optimistic, we do not see 2023 being a banner year for the Scrap markets.
-We see massive callbacks due to political pressures, recessionary fears, and a sharp decline in the amount of money printed in 2020 and 2021.
+As much as we like to be optimistic, we do not see 2023 as a banner year for the scrap markets.
+We see massive callbacks due to political pressures, recessionary fears, and a sharp decline in money printed in 2020 and 2021.
 All these things have snapback effects, and it looks like 2023 will be one of those years with little to no growth.

 Ferrous News for Scrap Prices

 Steel markets next year are going to decrease in overall pricing.
 We’re not going to see a strong market on the iron side of things, primarily due to a lack of consumption and overall industry growth.
 Over the last five years, the massive expansion of products and buildings has grown the market as a whole.
-Going into 2023, there doesn’t seem to be massive real estate expansions on the commercial side of things compared to the residential side of things.
-Even if large buildings are going up, many people are retrofitting older buildings instead of using new steel to create new structures.
+Going into 2023, there don’t seem to be massive real estate expansions on the commercial side of things compared to the residential side of things.
+Even if the number of large buildings is increasing, many people are retrofitting older buildings instead of using new steel to create new structures.

-On top of this, you must look at the auto industry converting many of its parts from steel to aluminum, knowing that it will also affect many markets.
+In addition, you must consider the auto industry converting many of its parts from steel to aluminum, which will also affect many markets.

 Catalytic Converter Prices & Market Status